Mitigation of plasma-wall interactions with low-Z powders in DIII-D high confinement plasmas: Discussion

 Low-Z powder injection has been very suitable for reducing heat fluxes, increasing neutral build-up in the divertor, and improving wall conditions by forming low recycling coatings on the main plasma-facing components.
 Boron was suitable for cooling divertor heat fluxes and temperatures and showed the most significant improvement in wall conditions.
 However, it showed less effectiveness regarding divertor neutral compression.
 The neutral compression is higher and increases further with lithium and boron nitride injection.
 Moreover, the latter affect $Z_{eff}$ much less than boron.
+54 mg/s BN reduced divertor electron temperature below to $\leq5$ eV.
 Very high rates of BN (204 mg/s) also substantially reduce ELM fluxes but cause losses of 24\% to $W_{mhd}$.

+The scenarios with the ion $B \times \nabla B$ drift pointing away from the SAS require lower powder injection rates to achieve substantial cooling effects and detachment.
+This is plausible since the onset of detachment also occurs at lower densities in this configuration \cite{guo_first_2019}.

+Differences in divertor dissipation and core plasma dilution, particularly between boron and boron nitride, may be due to the different particle sizes and particle ablation.
+The B particles have a size up to 150 $\mu$m and can penetrate deeper into the plasma than the 65 $\mu$m BN particles.
+Experiments are planned to investigate the effect of particle size in comparison to modeling.

 The line emission distributions obtained with tangential cameras are consistent with the temperature dependencies of the cooling potentials shown in figure \ref{fig:Figure1}(c) for the respective impurities.
 The data suggest that boron radiates at lower scrape-off layer temperatures than lithium, which may help optimize the SOL-to-core fraction in radiative losses.